Admin-Eric/WSUS-Automation/Readme_Instructions.txt

 4. Decline-Superseded: This function declines any superseded updates in your console (more often than not the server cleanup wizard will miss various superseded updates.)

-5. Approve-Nonsuperseded: This function creates a dummy Computer Group on your WSUS server called "Update Testing," and then approves any updates newer than the patch day you've specified that are not superseded into this computer group, which will install those files to your console.
+5. Approve-Nonsuperseded: This function creates a dummy Computer Group on your WSUS server called "Update Testing," and then approves any update releases that are newer than the patch day you've specified which are not superseded into this computer group, which will install those files to your console.

+Note: Make sure you don't change the order in which the functions are performed.